Annual Entitlement User Accounts Certification Process

 What is the Annual Entitlement Certification Process?

-FINRA designates a period every year during which in-scope SAAs must certify that a review of FINRA system access for all users and administrators within their organization has been completed.
-The 2020 certification period is April 20 – July 20.
+FINRA designates a period every year during which in-scope SAAs must certify that a review of access to systems on the FINRA Entitlement Platform for all users and administrators within their organization has been completed.
+The 2020 certification period was April 20 – July 20.
 Please note that only the SAA can complete this certification on behalf of the organization.

 Why Does FINRA Require the Annual Entitlement Certification?